slicervm/docs.slicervm.com/docs/storage/overview.md

 * No deduplication, as is possible with snapshots/Copy On Write (CoW) systems
 * Launch/clone time slower than CoW when launching many VMs

-## Devmapper

-Pros:

-* Reasonably well known from the Docker space
-* Instant clone of base snapshot

-Cons:

-* Requires an additional disk or partition
-* No custom size for VMs - the size of any VM must match the base snapshot
-* Difficult to debug and troubleshoot - it's easier to recreate the whole storage pool

 ## ZFS

 Pros: